 Retiring your campaign means you are making it no longer possible for individuals to donate to your campaign.
 We made it possible for you to give an official "end" to your campaign to signify that your fundraising is now complete!

 **Please note that once you have retired your campaign, you can no longer change titles, donation goal amounts, or pretty much anything on the campaign itself - but data such as donor messages will still be available for you to download at your leisure.

 How to Retire My Campaign

-On your campaign dashboard, under "Overview" you will find the "Retire Campaign" button at the bottom in the "Danger Area".
+On your campaign dashboard, under "Detail" you will find the "Retire" button at the bottom in the "Publishing Settings".
 Please note that this button will only appear after your campaign has been published and has raised any amount of money.
 If it has not raised any money yet, this button will say "Unpublish Campaign" - and if your campaign is already unpublished, it will say: "Delete Campaign" instead.
 Click it.That's it.